KatrinVa/Bachelor_thesis/README.md

 micrograph, batch size, mask configuration, and number of epochs, influenced outcomes.
 Details are in file nazev.pdf.
 Here you can find the best trained networks and the visualiton of the results on the whole dataset.

-# Evaluation of Strategies for Automated Segmentation of Cryo-Volume-EM Data

 This repository contains results from my bachelor's thesis, **"Evaluation of Strategies for Automated Segmentation of Cryo-Volume-EM Data"**, written as the final project of my Biophysics studies at Masaryk University in Brno.

 The thesis focused on automated segmentation of cryo-FIB-SEM organelle data using neural networks trained with DeepMIB.
 Several neural network architectures were compared, including 2D, 2.5D, and 3D approaches, with a focus on U-Net and DeepLabv3+ models.